EasyCorp/EasyAdminBundle/Resources/doc/4-customizing-list-action.md

 Listing page includes a button in the top right part of the page to create new items of the same entity.
 By default, this button displays a generic label that includes the name of the entity.
-Define the `label` option of the `new` action to change this value:
+Define the `action_label` option of the `new` action to change this value:

 ```yaml
 # app/config/config.yml